iamaakashpal/iamaakashpal/README.md

 <hr>

-- 🌱 I’m currently working as AI Scientist at Fulcrum Digital Private Limited**
+- 🌱 I’m currently working as AI Scientist at Fulcrum Digital Private Limited

-- 👯 I’m looking to collaborate on **Machine Learning**
+- 👯 I’m looking to collaborate on **AI Scientist, GenAI and Machine Learning**

 - 👨‍💻 All of my projects are available at [https://github.com/iamaakashpal](https://github.com/iamaakashpal)